Computation and Control of Unstable Steady States for Mean Field Multiagent Systems: Conclusions

 We have presented a comprehensive methodology for computation and control of unstable steady states for McKean-Vlasov PDEs.
 The proposed pipeline consists of a spectral discretization of the dynamics, the use of a deflation algorithm for identification o all possible steady states, and a nonlinear model predictive control law for asymptotic stabilization towards the desired unstable state.
 While unstable steady states do not naturally arise from studying the evolutionary system, there are applications where it might be useful to artificially force the system around an unstable configuration.
 For example, in opinion dynamics, one may wish to break down clustering in a highly polarised society.
 In this context, we have demonstrated the effectiveness of our method in multiagent models for opinion dynamics both in one and two dimensions.

 Even though in this paper we applied our methodology to a relatively simple class of examples, namely weakly interacting diffusions on the torus, for which a well developed theory of phase transitions exists, our approach opens up new possibilities for understanding and controlling the collective behavior of complex interacting particle systems, with potential impact in various scientific and engineering domains.
 We are particularly interested in multiagent systems in the social sciences, such as models for consensus formation, pedestrian dynamics and sociodynamics, as well as multispecies models in ecology \cite{valeria}.
-Our identification-control pipeline can also be applied to mean field models arising from rational strategies rather than interactions forces, e.g., mean field games with multiple solutions~\cite{Degond_al_2014}, or mean field games models for systemic risk~\cite{carmona_2015}.
+Our identification-control pipeline can also be applied to mean field models arising from rational strategies rather than interactions forces, e.g., mean field games with multiple solutions~\cite{Degond_al_2014}, or mean field game models for systemic risk~\cite{carmona_2015}.
 Moreover, the impact of the proposed methodology expands well beyond the realm of physical multiagent systems to problems in computational statistics, where there is interest in accelerating convergence to the target distribution for Fokker-Planck dynamics in applications related to sampling from probability measures in high dimensions~\cite{Kunisch_al_2018, Kunisch_al_2023, Lelievre_al_2013}.

-\paragraph{Acknowledgments} GP is partially supported by an ERC-EPSRC Frontier Research Guarantee through Grant No. EP/X038645, ERC through Advanced Grant No. 247031.
+\paragraph{Acknowledgments:} GP is partially supported by an ERC-EPSRC Frontier Research Guarantee through Grant No. EP/X038645, ERC through Advanced Grant No. 247031.
 DK is partially supported by the EPSRC Standard Grant EP/T024429/1.
+SB has been supported by a Roth Scholarship from Imperial College London.